tobeyadr/formlift/README.txt

 == Changelog ==

+= 7.4.1 =
+* added better extensions compatibility.
+* removed domain from admin_ajax path for better security.
+* better handling of errors from extensions.

 = 7.4 =
 * Compliance Update.
 To see the full list of extensive changes please review [this changelog](https://formlift.net/formlift-7-4-compliance-update).